2022 Contest Announcement

-Winners will be announced in June 2022 during the 2022 CNFC annual conference.
+Winners will be announced in June 2022 during the CNFC annual conference.
 First prize will include a payment of $750 and publication in The Humber Literary Review.
+The 2022 contest judge is Omar Mouallem who talks about what he’s looking for in this recent CNFC interview.

 WHAT: Original previously unpublished creative nonfiction – maximum word length 3,000 words (no minimum).
 Literary journalism, memoir, and the personal or lyric essay—all are welcome.

 WHO: The competition is open to Canadian citizens and permanent residents of Canada.